kklemon/vibegit/README.md

 ## The Future: More Vibes, More Git? 🚀

-Right now, VibeGit focuses on `commit`.
+At the moment VibeGit only supports the `commit` command.
 But the vision is grand!
 Imagine AI assistance for:

 *   `vibegit merge` (Resolving conflicts?
 Maybe too ambitious...)
 *   `vibegit rebase` (Interactive rebasing suggestions?)